lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 A specific function designated as "TKL" MUST be used in the Rule.
 During the decompression, this function returns the value contained in the Token Length field.

 # CoAP options
 CoAP defines options that are placed after the based header in Option Numbers order, see {{rfc7252}}.
-Each Option instance in a message uses the format Delta-Type, Length, Value.
-When applying SCHC compression to the Option, the D-T L V format serves to make the Rule description of the Option.
+Each Option instance in a message uses the format Delta-Type (D-T), Length (L), Value (V).
+When applying SCHC compression to the Option, the D-T, L, and V format serves to make the Rule description of the Option.
-The SCHC compression builds the description of the Option by using in the Field ID the Option Number; in TV, the Option Value; and the Option Length uses section 7.4 of RFC8724.
-When the Option Length has a wellknown size, SCHC compression does not send it.
-Otherwise, SCHC Compression carries the length of the Compression Residue plus the Compression Residue value.
-Note that length coding differs between CoAP options and variable size residue.
+The SCHC compression builds the description of the Option by using in the Field ID the Option Number built from D-T; in TV, the Option Value; and the Option Length uses section 7.4 of RFC8724.
+When the Option Length has a wellknown size or can be stored in the Rule.
+Therefore, SCHC compression does not send it.
+Otherwise, SCHC Compression carries the length of the Compression Residue in addition to the Compression Residue value.

+Note that length coding differs between CoAP options and SCHC variable size Compression Residue.

 The following sections present how SCHC compresses some specific CoAP Options.

 ## CoAP Content and Accept options.

-These fields are both unidirectional and MUST NOT be set to bidirectional in a rule entry.
+These fields are both unidirectional and MUST NOT be set to bidirectional in a Rule entry.

 If a single value is expected by the client, it can be stored in the TV and elided during the transmission.
 Otherwise, if several possible values are expected by the client, a matching-list SHOULD be used to limit the size of the Compression Residue.
 Otherwise, the value has to be sent as a Compression Residue (fixed or variable length).

 ## CoAP option Max-Age, Uri-Host and Uri-Port fields

-These fields are unidirectional and MUST NOT be set to bidirectional in a rule DI entry. see section 7.1 of {{rfc8724}}.
+These fields are unidirectional and MUST NOT be set to bidirectional in a Rule DI entry. see section 7.1 of {{rfc8724}}.
 They are used only by the server to inform of the caching duration and is never found in client requests.